OCR TOOLS

 Best OCR Software Comparison, Figure 1: AWS Textract

-AWS Textract is a service that converts different types of documents into an editable format using deep learning.
-Let's imagine that you have hard copies of invoices from other companies and that you store all their information on spreadsheets on your device.
+AWS Textract is a service that converts various types of documents into an editable format using deep learning.
+Let's imagine you have hard copies of invoices from different companies and store all their information on spreadsheets on your device.
 This work is usually done manually, which is inefficient and can lead to mistakes.
+Textract can take invoices as input and turn them into a structured output.
+Once you upload your invoices to Textract, it decodes the document for you.

 Pros of AWS Textract

-• It offers a free trial for testing.
+• Offers a free trial for testing.

 Cons of AWS Textract